 With rising demand for rare earth elements, which are essential components in many consumer and industrial electronics, there is a need to optimise the separation of these elements.

-Responding to market demand, in February 2020 rare metal miner Ucore announced the start of a mixed rare-earth element testing programme in partnership with Canadian operator Innovation Metals, aimed to process element concentrates into separated oxides via Innovation Metals’ proprietary separation technology RapidSX.
+Responding to market demand, in February 2020 rare metal miner Ucore announced the start of a mixed rare-earth element testing programme in partnership with Canadian operator Innovation Metals, aimed at processing element concentrates into separated oxides via Innovation Metals’ proprietary separation technology RapidSX.

 Already developed and piloted, RapidSX is an accelerated solvent-extraction-based rare earth element technology for heavy and light elements with good potential for producing commercial-grade rare-earth oxides.
 The method is promising reduced processing time and plant footprint, reduced number of separation stages per circuit, start-up capital cost savings, and reduced time to achieve equilibrium – from weeks (in cases with conventional SX) to hours or days with RapidSX.

-Innovation Metals’ planned test will involve mixed rare earth element concentrates produced from Ucore’s Bokan Project in Alaska, US and other element concentrate feedstock.
+Innovation Metals’ planned test will involve mixed rare earth element concentrates produced from Ucore’s Bokan Project in Alaska, US, and other element concentrate feedstock.

 This study will assess yield potential for rare earth element compounds and will look to obtain preliminary technical and economic estimates of the separation and purification process, including capital and operating costs.